dbgroup-nagoya-u/bztree/README.md

 ### Multi-Threading

 This library is a thread-safe implementation.
 You can call all the APIs (i.e., `Read`, `Scan`, `Write`, `Insert`, `Update`, and `Delete`) from multi-threads concurrently.
-Note that concurrent writes follow the last write win protocol, and so you need to some concurrency control methods (e.g., snapshot isolation) to guarantee the order of read/write operations.
+Note that concurrent writes follow the last write win protocol, and so you need to some concurrency control methods (e.g., snapshot isolation) externally to guarantee the order of read/write operations.

 ```cpp
 #include <iostream>